 \section{Introduction}

-Categories have been known to provide, under suitable assumptions, a logical framework for reasoning.
-By this we mean that some classes of categories provide models for logics (in the sense of syntactic systems for deduction): for instance, propositional logic is modeled by boolean algebras and Martin-Löf type theory by locally cartesian closed categories.

-The connection between logics and categories is important and has been studied, notably using a fibrational approach (see \cite{jacobs1999}), which has resulted in categorical notions such as that of comprehension categories to connect the syntax of (dependent) type theory and the world of categories.
-From a semantical point-of-view, there is a well-known correspondence between (the models of) Martin-Löf type theory and locally cartesian closed categories (\cite{hofmann1994}).
+The connection between logics and categories is important and has been studied, notably using a fibrational approach (see \cite{jacobs1999}), which has resulted in categorical notions such as that of comprehension categories to provide a categorical account for the syntax of (dependent) type theory.
+From a semantical point-of-view, the correspondence ranges from boolean algebras as models for propositional logic, to locally cartesian closed categories for (extensional) Martin-Löf type theory (\cite{hofmann1994}).

-An other remarkable direction for the study of categories has consisted in weakening some axioms given as equations by shifting from an equality to an equivalence (for instance as for bicategories), which has led to make use of the general theory of abstract homotopy in order to develop homotopy coherent version of many categorical constructions. $(\infty,1)$-categories (\cite{joyal2008}) consist, for instance, in a homotopy-enabled version of usual categories (referred to as $1$-categories).
-A similar trend has affected type theory, leading to homotopy type theory, a version of dependent type theory where proof of equality between terms is thought as a path in a space, hence providing types with the structure of spaces (or $\infty$-groupoids) from the point of view of homotopy theory.
+At the same time, the study of categories has been shaped by the ideas of weakening some axioms given as equations by shifting from an equality to an equivalence (for instance as for bicategories), which has led to make use of the general theory of abstract homotopy in order to develop homotopy coherent versions of many categorical constructions. $(\infty,1)$-categories (\cite{joyal2008}) consist, for instance, in a homotopy-enabled version of usual categories (referred to as $1$-categories).
+The similar trend that has affected type theory led to homotopy type theory, where a proof of equality between terms is thought as a path in a space, hence providing types with the structure of spaces (or $\infty$-groupoids) from the point of view of homotopy theory.

-Motivated by this $1$-categorical result, the natural question that arose about the link between $(\infty,1)$-categories and homotopy type theory has recently found some answers extending the previous logical correspondence to quasicategories, through the simplicial model for homotopy type theory (\cite{kl2012}) and more generally the so-called internal language of $(\infty,1)$-topoi (the higher version of Grothendieck topoi) (\cite{shulman2019}).
+Motivated by the $1$-categorical result on models of extensional Martin-Löf type theory mentioned previously, the natural question that arose about the link between $(\infty,1)$-categories and homotopy type theory has recently found some answers extending this logical correspondence to quasicategories, through the simplicial model for homotopy type theory (\cite{kl2012}) and more generally the internal language of $(\infty,1)$-topoi, the higher version of Grothendieck topoi (\cite{shulman2019}).